fulldecent/lightning-sites/README.md

 # Sites

-Dead-simple deployment for your ~/Sites folder
+:cloud: Lightning deployment for your ~/Sites folders

 # How to set it up